adnpark/adnpark/README.md

 I'm a crypto developer.

-I love to create things in crypto.
+I love to create and share things.

 "Make it run, make it secure, make it optimized" is the general development process I follow.